New movies to watch over the holidays - KTVZ

 “Cats”

 Many of the reviews of this adaptation haven’t been exactly paws-itive.
 But it can’t be denied that with a cast that includes stars like Taylor Swift, Jennifer Hudson, Judi Dench, Jason Derulo and Idris Elba, this Tom Hooper-directed meow-sical has cross-generational appeal.
 At the very least, if you’re my family, you get to enjoy cat puns on the drive to the theater.
-(In theaters December 20)
+(In theaters December 20).
+Read the review.

 “Little Women”

 Greta Gerwig takes on the latest adaptation of the Louisa May Alcott book about four sisters coming of age in the post-Civil War era.
 If you’ve seen any of the earlier iterations, you know it’s a tear-jerker.
 So be warned: This beautifully done version might make warring siblings momentarily like each other and those who are close to their siblings ugly-cry.
-(In theaters December 25)
+(In theaters December 25).
+Read the review.

 “Spies in Disguise”